cuioss/cui-jsf-components/maintenance/task6-refactoring-analysis.md

 - Lack of documentation
 - Brittle inheritance hierarchies

-## Progress Tracking
+## Progress Tracking Approach

+### Module-Level Status

-For each module, progress should be tracked in the module-specific maintenance document:
+For each module, overall progress should be tracked in the module-specific maintenance document:

 - **Not Started**: Task has not been initiated
 - **In Progress**: Task is currently being worked on
 - **Completed**: Task has been completed and verified
 - **Blocked**: Task cannot proceed due to dependencies or issues

+### Detailed Java File Tracking

+Each module should maintain a `maintenance/code.md` file listing all Java files from the main source directory with their current status for various maintenance tasks, including refactoring analysis:

+- **Analyzed**: The code has been reviewed but not yet updated
+- **logging-standards**: The code has been updated to comply with logging standards
+- **javadoc**: The code has been updated to comply with Javadoc standards
+- **refactoring**: The code has been analyzed for refactoring opportunities

+This granular tracking allows for better progress monitoring and ensures no files are overlooked during the implementation process.

 ## References